CodeJonesW/Wills_Blog/assets/blog-posts/building-scalable-background-task-system.md

 Github Repo: [AI-powered YouTube Analysis Tool - Backend](https://github.com/CodeJonesW/tubeScriptAiServer)

-In this post, I want to dive into how I set up the backend infrastructure for my AI-powered YouTube Analysis Tool using Flask, Celery, and Google Cloud Memory Store with Redis.
+In this post, I want to dive into how I set up the backend infrastructure for my AI-powered YouTube Analysis Tool using Flask, Celery, and Redis.
 If you've ever wondered how to efficiently handle long-running tasks in a web application, this reflection will walk you through my journey and share some insights I learned along the way.

 ## Why Celery and Flask?